LANYIXING/MKRL/readme.md

-# DTRL
+# MKRL
 This project is for
-"Finding Explainable and Transferable Meta-Knowledge of Reinforcement Learning".
-These algorithms will make original RL algorithms more interpretable and transferable.
+"A Hybrid Policy through Interpretable and Transferable Meta-Knowledge with Reinforcement Learning" These algorithms will make original RL algorithms more interpretable and transferable.
-In this project, We employ Asynchronous Advantage Actor-critic (A3C) and Proximal Policy Optimization (PPO) to combine DTRL, to form DTA3C and DTPPO respectively.
+In this project, We employ Asynchronous Advantage Actor-critic (A3C) and Proximal Policy Optimization (PPO) to combine DTRL, to form MKA3C and MKPPO respectively.
 Optional envs include CartPole, MountainCar, Acrobot, Pendulum,InvertedPendulum, Swimmer, Hopper and BipedalWalke.

 ## Prerequisites